HPV-positive oropharyngeal cancer: Dosimetry

-The probability of xerostomia at one year increases by 5% for every 1Gy increase in dose to the parotid gland.
+The probability of xerostomia at one year increases by 5% for every 1 Gy increase in dose to the parotid gland.
 Doses above 25–30 Gy are associated with moderate to severe xerostomia.
-Similar considerations apply to the submandibular gland, but xerostomia is less common if only one parotid gland is included in the radiated field and the contralateral submandibular gland is spared (less than 39 Gy) In the same manner, radiation dose to the pharyngeal constrictor muscles, larynx, and cricopharyngeal inlet determine the risk of dysphagia (and hence dependence on gastrostomy tube feeds).
+Similar considerations apply to the submandibular gland.
+Xerostomia is less common if only one parotid gland is included in the radiated field and the contralateral submandibular gland is spared (less than 39 Gy) In the same manner, the radiation dose to the pharyngeal constrictor muscles, larynx, and cricopharyngeal inlet determine the risk of dysphagia (and hence the dependence on gastrostomy tube feeds).
 The threshold for this toxicity is volume-dependent at 55–60 Gy, with moderate to severe impairment of swallowing, including aspiration, stricture and feeding tube dependence above a mean dose of 47 Gy, with a recommended dose to the inferior constrictor of less than 41 Gy.
 Dose-toxicity relationships for the superior and middle constrictors are steep, with a 20% increase in the probability of dysphagia for each 10 Gy.
 For late dysphagia, threshold mean total constrictor doses, to limit rates of greater than or equal to grade 2 and 3 below 5% were 58 and 61 Gy respectively.
 For grade 2 dysphagia, the rate increased by 3.4% per Gy.
 Doses above 30 Gy to the thyroid are associated with moderate to severe hypothyroidism.
 Subjective, patient-reported outcomes of quality of life also correlate with radiation dose received.